StanLivitski/python-runtime/README.rst

 4. To retrieve the major and minor Python version numbers of the current runtime environment, read the ``version.Python`` tuple.

-Refer to the module's PyDoc comments for additional information.
+Please refer to the module's PyDoc comments for additional information.